meteor/meteor/source/api/email.md

 ```
 The package will take care of the rest.

+> If you use a supported service the package will try to match to supported service and use the stored settings instead.
+> You can force this by switching protocol like `smtp` to the name of the service.
+> Though you should only use this as a stop-gap measure and instead set the settings properly.

 If neither option is set, `Email.send` outputs the message to standard output
 instead.